certeu/morio/docs/docs/reference/terminology/flanking-service/readme.md

 ---
 title: Flanking Service
 tags:
-  - flanking-service
-  - flanking-node
+  - flanking
 ---

-A **flanking service** is any service that can be deployed on a [flanking node](/docs/reference/terminology/flanking-node).
+A _flanking service_ is any service that can be deployed on a _flanking node_.
 A flanking node is a node running flanking services, so that creates a circular argument.